ArvashV/ReactChess/README.md

 # ReactChess

-A chess app built using react
+A chess webite built using React and Tailwind